modeldriven-hu/astah-plugin-ideas/README.md

 - Create interfaces, operations, requests, responses, etc.
 - Customization: which is the counterpart of an OpenAPI concept (stereotype, etc.)

+## Legend

+In some diagrams we would like to color certain elements based on certain rules.
+The plugin could do the following:

+- Define legend (name and legend items)
+- Define legend item (text color, background color, etc. and the rule)
+- Allocate a legend to one or multiple diagrams
+- See which legends are allocated to the diagram
+- Apply legend on the diagram

 ## Generic table

 We often need to list certain model elements and filter among them.
 The plugin would allow to display a list of elements of a certain